 Gutenberg will let you give the Medium Style Editing Experience.
 If you demand a Medium editor, you can go for WordPress Gutenberg.

 In Gutenberg, everything is divided into blocks.
 Everything includes an image, heading, paragraph, video, audio, blockquote, etc. How these blocks can be useful for you?

-These “blocks” give you a high level of flexibility in adding a vast range of content types into your posts.
-Furthermore, you can add columns, separators, embeds, in-post widgets, and many other content types into your post and pages as per your requirements.
+These “blocks” give you a high level of flexibility in adding a vast range of content types to your posts.
+Furthermore, you can add columns, separators, embeds, in-post widgets, and many other content types into your posts and pages as per your requirements.

 You Can Also Read This Blog To Know More About The Different WordPress Security Solutions: